steveklebanoff/add-to-trello/readme.md

 ![image](https://s14.postimg.io/ivu8lniv5/out6.gif)

 ### How To Develop
+Looking for something to hack on?
+[Check out the issues page](https://github.com/steveklebanoff/chrome-craigslist-to-trello/issues).

-If you'd just like to use the extension, please install from [Chrome Store]((https://chrome.google.com/webstore/detail/craigslist-to-trello/fleimhcipmfmdmhafmdjnpbhaanhomdo)).
-But, if you'd like to hack on the extension, follow directions below:
+If you'd just like to use the extension, please install from [Chrome Store](https://chrome.google.com/webstore/detail/craigslist-to-trello/fleimhcipmfmdmhafmdjnpbhaanhomdo).
+But, if you'd like to hack on the extension, follow directions below.
 - `npm install -g bower`
 - clone this repo and cd into it
 - copy `assets/js/key.js.tmpl` to `assets/js/key.js` and update with key from https://trello.com/app-key